proenza-lab/pyClamp/README.md

 # pyClamp
-## A fast graphical user interface for the [dyClamp](https://github.com/christianrickert/dyClamp) sketch
+## A live graphical user interface for the [dyClamp](https://github.com/christianrickert/dyClamp) sketch

 **[pyClamp](https://github.com/christianrickert/pyClamp)** is a feature-complete graphical user interface written in Python to demonstrate the flexibility of the novel dynamic clamp implementation: The current user interface focuses on data consistency (between the interface and the dynamic clamp system) and data transparency (with the option of monitoring any values live).
 Furthermore, a lab journal will keep track of new experiments and record all relevant settings with corresponding timestamps.